Dale Bozzio: Influences

 Bozzio was influenced by black and white film era stars including Jean Harlow and Marlene Dietrich.
 She was also influenced by Judy Garland, and Frank Zappa.
 For her work with Missing Persons, Bozzio drew inspiration from the screen images of black and white era actresses; however, she incorporated color into her presentation.

 Her influence was behind Gelvin Guitars SSM guitar they made specifically for her with a Spring Session M theme to it.

 Personal life

 During her work with Zappa, she met drummer Terry Bozzio in 1976.
 They married in 1979 after Terry had become a member of the band U.K. They divorced in 1986, with Dale retaining her married name.
 She has two children from her marriage to Richard McKenzie.

 In 2009, she was convicted of animal cruelty after several dead and malnourished cats were found at her home in Ossipee, New Hampshire while she was touring with her band; she claimed that the caretaker she had hired to stay at her house did not arrive.
 She was sentenced to 30 days in jail and 250 hours of community service, barred from keeping pets, and ordered to pay a $2700 euthanization bill.

+In her 2021 memoir Life Is So Strange, Bozzio wrote that she developed Hashimoto's disease after receiving breast implants.
+In 2025, her son Troy McKenzie stated in a GoFundMe fundraiser that she was suffering from severe capsular contracture, requiring immediate surgery to remove the implants.